 So you’ve started showing video ads on your site, the revenue has increased, CPMs are higher, now what?
 Now it’s time to make sure that your video ad setup is up to the mark.
-Without a proper setup, you’ll be losing a lot of your revenue due to issues like latency, bad user experience, imprecise reporting, inability to target, etc. Here we have some tips for you to optimize your video ads so that you’re not prone to any such issues:
+Without a proper setup, you’ll be losing a lot of your revenue due to issues like latency, bad user experience, imprecise reporting, inability to target, etc. Here we have some tips to optimize video ads for publishers so that you’re not prone to any such issues:

 Length of Video Creative